ollama/ollama/docs/modelfile.md

 # sets the context window size to 4096, this controls how many tokens the LLM can use as context to generate the next token
 PARAMETER num_ctx 4096

-# sets a custom system prompt to specify the behavior of the chat assistant
+# sets a custom system message to specify the behavior of the chat assistant
 SYSTEM You are Mario from super mario bros, acting as an assistant.
 ```